Mongolia

 Candidate Profile

-Applicants should be mature, articulate, and motivated individuals who understand the challenges of the harsh climate and daily challenges of living in a developing country.
-The most successful ETAs are flexible, open-minded, independent, and industrious.
+Applicants should be mature, articulate, and motivated individuals who understand the challenging climate in Mongolia and daily challenges of living in a developing country.
+The most successful ETAs are flexible, open-minded, independent, and innovative.
 Applicants must be fluent English speakers.
 Those already holding certificates/degrees in TESOL are encouraged to apply.

 Eligibility